fleetdm/fleet/handbook/engineering/README.md

      - What did we learn?
 - Scrum items:
   - Objectives / Epics: TBD - Will probably not be used (further discussion needed)
   - User Story - A description of missing functionality typically visible by our customers.
 The description answers three questions: Who is the user that wants it?
 What is the task?
 What is the purpose of it (what problem it solves or what value it adds)?
-Typically written in this format: As the <user> I would like to <have something done or changed> so that I can <benefit from it in this specific way> .
+Typically written in this format: As the &lt;user&gt; I would like to &lt;have something done or changed&gt; so that I can &lt;benefit from it in this specific way&gt;.
 A Story will include all the tasks required in order to achieve it or will have technical-sub-task(s) bound to it.
   - Technical Sub Task - Typically a task that is part of a bigger Story. e.g. design, code, create a test/document.
 Will typically be blocking the Story they are part of.

 ### Eng Together